delxa/go-rate-bot/DevNotes.md

 - data structures representing the zones and rates themselves, as well as storing the collections thereof
 - An iteration and/or filtering algorithm for giving us the valid rates
 - Reading in a quote request
-- Respondign to the quote request with rates (or lack thereof)
+- Responding to the quote request with rates (or lack thereof)

+A divider like the one below gives you a bit of an idea of the stages I went through.

 ----